Skip to content

 1. Load configuration — reads an optional peek_config.toml (or a path supplied via --config).

-7. Output — the rendered content is written to a file (if --output is specified) or printed to stdout via rich.
+9. Output — the completed Markdown is written to a file (if --output is specified) or emitted literally to stdout via typer.echo.
+Both destinations pin UTF-8 with LF endings, so their bytes are identical regardless of the ambient locale.

 Key Dependencies